Earn the NCCER Industrial Maintenance Mechanic Level One Certification with just 8 weeks of hands-on training. Classes begin Sept.10th.

 Recruitment is underway for the Southern Virginia Higher Education Center’s Work Ready Foundations program.
-Work Ready Foundations (WRF) is a 10-week, training program to prepare participants for success in entry-level technical and advanced manufacturing positions.
+Work Ready Foundations (WRF) is an 8-week, training program to prepare participants for success in entry-level technical and advanced manufacturing positions.
 The program provides hands-on instruction in technical and soft skills, and creates a pathway for more advanced skill building in the future.

 WRF program participants are exposed to electrical and mechanical equipment, and receive hands-on instruction in several areas including safety, manufacturing processes and production, and quality practices & measurement.
-New this year, participants will have an opportunity to earn the Certified Production Technician credential.
+This year, participants will have an opportunity to earn the Industrial Maintenance Mechanic Level One certification through NCCER (National Center for Construction Education & Research).

 “Work Ready Foundations delivers the technical and soft skills that employers say are essential to succeeding in the region’s growing technical workforce.
 This is an excellent first step for high school graduates who aren’t yet sure what they want to do, for those who’ve been out of the workforce, and for career changers looking to take advantage Southern Virginia’s well-paying technical jobs,” said Dr. Betty H. Adams, SVHEC Executive Director.